 How Can I Become A Member?

 Membership at Living Hope is a two-step process.
 You must register for our membership class and fill out an application.
-There are three membership classes (Grow 101) that occur on Sundays during 2nd service (9:30am–11:00am) in Jan/Feb, May, August and Oct/Nov.
-The first two sessions are classes and the third session is the Membership Ceremony and Lunch. (*Due to the current COVID Pandemic, the Membership Process will be held differently than before.
-Future dates will be announced on our Announcements page)
+There are two membership classes that occur on Sundays during 9:30am–11:00am.
+The membership classes then lead to a Membership Ceremony and Brunch on the following Sunday.